xrarch/mintia/Documentation/Loader.md

 OSLoader starts by loading the kernel, OSKernel.exe, from the system directory.
 It will also load any dependencies of the kernel.
 This process will typically drag in the Hardware Abstraction Layer (HAL) and the dragonfruit library.
 It will try to fit these things into the natural addresses they're linked to, but if it can't, it will relocate them.
 This is much slower, and therefore bad, and should be avoided.

+On fox32, OSLoader loads the kernel module `fox.sys` as the sole system driver.

-OSLoader will then iterate through the BIOS device tree and load the drivers for any unique device models it finds.
-It will try to load them as "[model]:[revision].sys".
-It will also read the `BootDrivers.txt` file, and load any modules it finds there, assuming they are not already loaded.
+On XR/station, matters are slightly more complicated, so OSLoader will iterate through the firmware device tree and load the drivers for any unique device models it finds.
+It will try to load them as "[model],[revision].sys".

+On either platform, OSLoader will also read the `BootDrivers.txt` file, and load any modules it finds there, assuming they are not already loaded.

 It will then read the `BootResources.txt` file to locate resources that are needed by the kernel, such as the HAL font or the boot logo.